Get a demo

 result, less likely to want religious elements at funerals.
 They’re the most likely segment to have discussed his/her own funeral, or at least thought about final wishes.

-This group prefers cremation to burial.
+This group prefers cremation to burial, but they value customization and want a unique experience.
+They're the least likely to have taboos around funerals and are more open-minded than the other segments.
 Over 40% of this group are comfortable with planning online and said they would prearrange their funeral.
-Free Spirits are likely to have given a lot of thought about their own

 NFC-Segments_Faith and Family